mjbradvica/personal-website-articles/2023/avoid-bad-types.md

 }
 ```

-Our refactored code does not provide a leaky abstraction is much cleaner.
+Our refactored code does not provide a leaky abstraction, and is much cleaner.

-## Stick to Interfaces over types
+## Interfaces over types

 If you are already using ESLint's strict mode.
 [And you should.]() The [consistent-type-definitions](https://typescript-eslint.io/rules/consistent-type-definitions/) rule is already enabled.

+While the differences between interfaces and types in TypeScript are minute, you should stick with interfaces.
+Interfaces are more straight forward and easier for other developers to work with.

+Keeping abstract and non-static types out of your front-end code will give you more predictability, easy-to-test code, and a more maintainable code base.